dfloer/SC2k-docs/sc2 file spec.md

 #### Budget City Service Details

-Each segment has 27 x 4B entries structered.
+Each segment has 27 x 4B entries structured.
 The number corresponds to a 4B offset for the start of the segment.
 0. current number of that building.
 1. current funding rate (0 ..
 100%)